 2. The project is for a discrete timeframe of up to three years.
 After this time, the project objectives will have been achieved and, where appropriate, the initiative will have become self-funding.

 Preference will be given to:

-- Applicants that demonstrate that their project will support more than one of the following objectives:
+- Applicants that demonstrate their project will support more than one of the following objectives:

-- Involve the community in practically focussed action to improve environmental quality
+- involve the community in practically focused action to improve environmental quality

-- Support and strengthen collaboration between environmental groups, business/farmers/industry, iwi and local authorities on finding community solutions to environmental challenges
+- support and strengthen collaboration between organisations to find community solutions to environmental challenges

 - Applicants that demonstrate: